StephenWattam/LWAC/doc/user/export_config.md

 Output
 ------
-Output is controlled using a filter/format system, which progresses through a series of expressions first to test for inclusion of data in the output set, and then to format it for presentation.
-Currently the export tool only outputs CSV files.
+Output is controlled using a filter/format system:

+ 1. Data is selected for export only if one of the filter expressions matches.
+Filters work at the server, sample, or datapoint level.
+ 2. Formatters transform the data for output, depending on your rules

+ * `formatter` --- The format system to use.
+Options are !!TODO!!
+ * `formatter_opts` --- Options to control the formatter in question.
+This is unique to each formatter, and they are all documented in their respective sections.
  * `announce` --- How often to update the terminal with progress information
- * `filename` --- The filename to export data into.
-Will be clobbered rather than appended to.
  * `headers` --- Boolean.
-Should the script output a header line at the top of the CSV?
+Should the script tell the formatter to output a header?
  * `level` --- What level to export at.
 Possible values are `:server`, `:sample` or `:datapoint`.
 This is partially used for optimisation---exporting datapoint-level variables with `level` set to `:server` will result in them all being nil.
 See [concepts](concepts.html) for more information on what the levels correspond to within the LWAC system.

  * `filters[]` --- This is outlined in its own section below...
- * `format{}` --- This is *also* outlined in its own section below...